University of Otago

 5. Adventure

-There’s plenty to do and explore in Dunedin, surrounded as it is by forest covered hills, beaches, wildlife and a beautiful natural harbour.
-A two-hour drive will take you to the spectacular Central Otago region, including world famous Queenstown and Wanaka for skiing and snowboarding in the winter.
-Or grab a surfboard and be prepared to get up close and personal with New Zealand nature in the Catlins area.
+There’s plenty to do and explore in Dunedin, surrounded as it is by forest-covered hills, beaches, wildlife and a natural harbour.
+A two-hour drive will take you to the spectacular Central Otago region, including Queenstown and Wanaka for skiing and snowboarding in the winter.
+Or grab a surfboard and get up close and personal with New Zealand nature in the Catlins area.